AMSP-04/NETN-CBRN/NETN-CBRN.md

 The modelling of hazard areas allows the representation of a contamination area to be sent to a simulation federate in the simplest possible form.
 This could be in the form of:

 * The output from a hazard prediction algorithm (a warning area defined in Allied Tactical Publication (ATP)-45) in response to a detector alarm or observation.
 *   Raw output from a dispersion model (contours) during a simulation run.

 ### ATP45HazardArea

 The ATP45HazardArea object represents the hazard region as calculated by a warning and reporting model.
-Currently only a subset of the ATP-45 definition is used.
+Currently, only a subset of the ATP-45 definition is used.

 ### ProbabilityHazardContourGroup

 The ProbabilityHazardContourGroup object provides a representation of the hazard area of the casualty effects of this CBRN hazard, calculated from the properties of the particular material.

 ### RawDataHazardContourGroup
-The RawDataHazardContourGroup object provides a representation of the raw dispersion output which is purely the quantity of the material calculated by a dispersion model.
+The RawDataHazardContourGroup object provides a representation of the raw dispersion output, which is purely the quantity of the material calculated by a dispersion model.

 <img src="./images/cbrn_hazard.png" width="700px" />